Wally Wood: Silver Age and Bronze Age

-In circles concerned with copyright and intellectual property issues, Wood is known as the artist of the unsigned satirical Disneyland Memorial Orgy poster, which first appeared in Paul Krassner's magazine The Realist.
+Wood is known as the artist of the unsigned satirical Disneyland Memorial Orgy poster, which first appeared in Paul Krassner's magazine The Realist.
 The poster depicts a number of copyrighted Disney characters in various unsavory activities (including sex acts and drug use), with huge dollar signs radiating from Cinderella's Castle.
 Wood himself, as late as 1981, when asked who did that drawing, said only, "I'd rather not say anything about that!
 It was the most pirated drawing in history!
 Everyone was printing copies of that.
 I understand some people got busted for selling it.
 I always thought Disney stuff was pretty sexy ...
 Snow White, etc." Disney took no legal action against either Krassner or The Realist but did sue a publisher of a "blacklight" version of the poster, who used the image without Krassner's permission.
 The case was settled out of court.

-At DC Comics, he and Jim Shooter launched the Captain Action comic book series in 1968.
+At DC Comics, he and writer Jim Shooter launched the Captain Action comic book series in 1968.
 The following year, Wood briefly served as inker of the Superboy series.
 Discovering from Roy Thomas that Jack Kirby had returned to DC in 1970, Wood called editor Joe Orlando in an attempt to get the assignment to ink Kirby's new work, but that role was already filled by Vince Colletta.
 That same year, Wood was a ghost artist for an episode of Prince Valiant.
-Wood worked on various series for DC between 1975 and 1977, producing several covers for Plop! and inking the pencil artwork of Steve Ditko and Jack Kirby on Stalker and The Sandman respectively.
+Wood worked on various series for DC between 1975 and 1977, producing several covers for Plop! and inking the pencil artwork of Steve Ditko on Stalker and Jack Kirby on The Sandman.
 He worked on the Hercules Unbound series as well, providing inks for José Luis García-López and Walt Simonson.
-Wood penciled and inked All Star Comics and contributed to the creation of Power Girl by exaggerating the size of her breasts.
+Wood inked and sometimes also pencilled All Star Comics, where, according to Mark Evanier, he made a point of expanding the bust-line of the heroine Power Girl by a half-inch every issue.
 Active with the 1970s Academy of Comic Book Arts, Wood contributed to several editions of the annual ACBA Sketchbook.
 In one of his final assignments, Wood returned to a character he helped define, inking Frank Miller's cover of Daredevil #164 (May 1980).
 His last known mainstream credit was inking Wonder Woman #269 (July 1980).